PyPSA/atlite/doc/introduction.rst

 - ECMWF ADS API (European Centre for Medium-Range Weather Forecasts Climate Data Store) is the original source for the dataset.
-It requires some setup (see :doc:`installation instructions <installation>`), and downloads may spend hours in the server processing queue.
+It requires some setup (see :doc:`installation instructions <installation>`), and downloads may spend hours in a processing queue on the server.
 See `this example <https://atlite.readthedocs.io/en/master/examples/create_cutout.html>`_ to learn how to create an ERA5 cutout.

 - NSF NCAR (National Science Foundation National Center for Atmospheric Research) hosts `a mirror <https://gdex.ucar.edu/datasets/d633000/>`_ of ERA5.
 It does not require authentication, and downloads begin instantaneously.
-However, the data is stored in a different format than CDS, so expect minor numerical differences.
+It is the most convenient source for most users unless you need to download the data at an odd resolution.
+See `this example <https://atlite.readthedocs.io/en/master/examples/comparing_era5_sources_cds_vs_ncar.html>`_ to learn how to use the NCAR mirror and understand where it may not be the best choice.

 Previously and in the future other datasets where and (hopefully) will again be usable, including